ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 Example chapter09_08a utilizes object oriented programming techniques to control an RGB LED.

-This example uses essensially the same programming techniques as the previous example chapter09_08 to control an RGB LED, but with a sligthly modernized LED-class hierarchy.
+This example controls an RGB LED using programming techniques similar to those used in the previous example.
+There are, however, several differences such as the refactored, modernized LED-class hierarchy.
 The main difference, however, is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
-In addition, the color transitions at and around $255~\text{bits}$-RGB are emphasized providing longer-lasting hues near the turning points.
+In addition, the color transitions at and around $255~\text{bits}$-RGB are slowed down providing emphasized, longer-lasting RGB hues near these points.

 ## Controlling the WS2812